๐Ÿ”—Statics and Strength of Materials

 Force Equilibrium: Preventing Translation

-Force equilibrium equations prevent a body from accelerating in any direction.
-Each equation corresponds to one coordinate axis, and you'll use as many as your problem requires—two for planar problems, three for spatial problems.
+Force equilibrium equations ensure a body doesn't accelerate in any direction.
+Each equation corresponds to one coordinate axis, and you'll use as many as your problem requires: two for planar problems, three for spatial problems.

 Sum of Forces in X-Direction

-• Positive direction convention matters—establish your sign convention early and stick with it throughout the problem
+• Positive direction convention matters.
+Establish your sign convention at the start and stick with it throughout the entire problem.

 • Common applications include analyzing horizontal reactions at supports, cable tensions, and friction forces